Lithium–sulfur battery: History

-In 2020 Manthiram identified the critical parameters needed for achieving commercial acceptance.
-Specifically, Li-S batteries need to achieve a sulfur loading of >5 mg cm−2, a carbon content of <5%, electrolyte-to-sulfur ratio of <5 μL mg−1, electrolyte-to-capacity ratio of <5 μL (mA h)−1, and negative-to-positive capacity ratio of <5 in pouch-type cells.
+In 2020 Manthiram, an Indian-American materials scientist and engineer, identified the critical parameters needed for achieving commercial acceptance.
+Specifically, Li–S batteries need to achieve a sulfur loading of >5 mg·cm−2, a carbon content of <5%, electrolyte-to-sulfur ratio of <5 μL·mg−1, electrolyte-to-capacity ratio of <5 μL·(mA·h)−1, and negative-to-positive capacity ratio of <5 in pouch-type cells.

-In 2021, researchers announced the use of a sugar-based anode additive that prevented the release of polysulfide chains from the cathodes that pollute the anode.
-A prototype cell demonstrated 1,000 charge cycles with a capacity of 700 mAh/g.

-In 2022, an interlayer was introduced that claimed to reduce polysulfide movement (protecting the anode) and facilitate lithium ion transfer to reduce charge/discharge times.
-Also that year, researchers employed aramid nanofibers (nanoscale Kevlar fibers), fashioned into cell membrane-like networks.
-This prevented dendrite formation.
-It addressed polysulfide shuttle by using ion selectivity, by integrating tiny channels into the network and adding an electrical charge.

-Also in 2022, Researchers at Drexel University produced a prototype lithium-sulfur battery that did not degrade over 4000 charge cycles.
-Analysis has shown that the battery contained monoclinic gamma-phase sulfur, which has been thought to be unstable below 95 degrees Celsius, and only a few studies have shown this type of sulfur to be stable longer than 20 to 30 minutes.

 Chemistry

 Chemical processes in the Li–S cell include lithium dissolution from the anode surface (and incorporation into alkali metal polysulfide salts) during discharge, and reverse lithium plating to the anode while charging.

 Anode

 At the anodic surface, dissolution of the metallic lithium occurs, with the production of electrons and lithium ions during the discharge and electrodeposition during the charge.
 The half-reaction is expressed as:

-Li <=> Li+ + e-

 In analogy with lithium batteries, the dissolution / electrodeposition reaction causes over time problems of unstable growth of the solid-electrolyte interface (SEI), generating active sites for the nucleation and dendritic growth of lithium.
 Dendritic growth is responsible for the internal short circuit in lithium batteries and leads to the death of the battery itself.